All News Blog Videos

 • Copies of passport pages and the passports of the witnesses

-The documents directly related to getting married that you must provide are:
+The documents directly related to getting married in Cyprus that you must provide are:

 • Statutory Declaration/Certificate of No Impediment witnessed and signed by a solicitor or Notary Public within 12 weeks of your wedding date; it must also be issued with an apostille (we can help you with the statutory declaration)